-The Audit Committee examines the procedures for risk management, governance, control and financial reporting.
+The Audit Committee examines the procedures for risk management, governance, control, and financial and sustainability reporting.
 The Remuneration Committee prepares proposals concerning remuneration levels for the CEO as well as general incentive programmes for the approval of the Board.
 It is also the responsibility of the Remuneration Committee to decide on remuneration levels for other senior executives.
 The CEO and other members of the management are responsible for the day-to-day administration of Alligo.
+For further information about the management of the Group's sustainability framework, see the Sustainability Report on pages 38-81.